Car Rental Warsaw

 - Lublin - Less than 200km southeast of Warsaw, Lublin is also a popular tourist destination with an impressive old town of its own.
 The largest city in Poland east of Warsaw, Lublin also serves as a gateway to the region, including the renaissance city of Zamosc.

-- Gdansk - A four hour drive along the S7 north of Warsaw sits the former Hanseatic city of Gdansk (known as Danzig for much of its history).
+- Gdansk - A four-hour drive along the S7 north of Warsaw sits the former Hanseatic city of Gdansk (known as Danzig for much of its history).
 Its old historic center and port draw many visitors along with its museums and the beaches of the Baltic coast.
-Its old center was mostly destroyed in World War II, but was rebuilt superbly afterwards.
+Its old center was mostly destroyed in World War II but was rebuilt superbly afterward.

-- Bialystok - Located 200 km northeast of Warsaw, Bialystok is a gateway to northeastrn Poland and its natural treasures.
-Branickis' Palace, built by the wealthy nobleman for which its named, is the prime tourist attraction
+- Bialystok - Located 200 km northeast of Warsaw, Bialystok is a gateway to northeastern Poland and its natural treasures.
+Branickis' Palace, built by the wealthy nobleman for which it's named, is the prime tourist attraction

 - Białowieża National Park - The last primeval forest in Europe sits on the border between Poland and Belarus.
 On the polish side, Bialowieza National Park protects the forest.
 The inner part is a sanctuary that may only be visited with a guide.
 The other parts can be seen independently by either hiking or biking on the trails.
 If you’re lucky, maybe you’ll see one of the park’s bison, the only bison left in Europe.